uldyssian-sh/vmware-vsan-8-learn/CONTRIBUTING.md

 - Check existing documentation first
 - Be specific about your environment and issue

-Thank you for contributing to the VMware vSAN learning community!
+Thank you for contributing to the VMware vSAN learning community!# Updated Sun Nov  9 12:49:24 CET 2025